Bentley Continental Flying Spur saloon

 "The luxurious Bentley Continental Flying Spur is more about being driven, but it's plenty of fun from the driver's seat too."

 The Bentley Continental Flying Spur saloon blends the best of luxury and performance into a car that will undoubtedly attract attention wherever it goes.
-A 6.0-litre engine in the W12 model makes the car one of the most powerful Bentleys available, whilst a very generous list of practical features also makes the driving experience incredibly comfortable.
+The 6.0-litre engine in the W12 model makes the car one of the most powerful Bentleys available, while a very generous list of practical features also makes the driving experience incredibly comfortable.

 MPG, running costs & CO2